 "We couldn't find anything that made sense financially," she said.
 "We used to spend $10,000 on rent.
 For $15,000, I thought, why not make the stretch and get a mortgage?
 Let's find something small and make it our little gem."

-The faded concrete structure at the corner of Venice and South Barrington was a fateful find
+The faded concrete structure at the corner of Venice and South Barrington was a fateful find -- the site formerly housed Beth Torah, a Conservative synagogue that recently merged with Adat Shalom in Westwood, so the land was already zoned for religious use.

 But it was far from a dream home.
 The long-neglected building needed major repairs, and there was the looming question of how to raise enough money to meet the $4.75 million asking price.
-The synagogue negotiated the cost down to $3.8 million, and Meirav Finley and a team of congregant volunteers spearheaded a fundraising drive that scraped together more than $2.5 million in six weeks
+The synagogue negotiated the cost down to $3.8 million, and Meirav Finley and a team of congregant volunteers spearheaded a fundraising drive that scraped together more than $2.5 million in six weeks -- enough to put down to obtain the property.

 "It was remarkable how people gave of themselves to make this a reality," said Jim Ries, a decade-plus Ohr HaTorah member who helped lead the effort to buy the building.
 "It's a real testament to the feeling this congregation has toward the synagogue and the rabbi, in particular."